dat520-2024/info/signup.md

 2. To join the course Discord server, navigate [here](https://discord.gg/xFnZUUcvkE).

-3. Once connected to the server, please register with our helpbot in the `#general` channel using:
+3. Once connected to the server, please register with our bot, `@dat520-helpbot`, by sending it a direct message or by sending the command in the `#general` channel:

    ```text
    /register